gravitational/teleport/rfd/0093-offline-access.md

 ## UX

-There should be no perceivable change to the UX of `tsh ssh`.
+There should be no perceivable change to the UX of `tsh ssh` for a healthy cluster.
+When there is an Auth outage access to nodes should be permitted in the allowed configurations listed above.
+The changes here do result in a slightly longer failure scenario when there is an Auth outage and per-session MFA is required for `tsh ssh`, however the total time will be no longer than it would've take to establish the connection to the node if Auth was available.